 David Colgan is a writer and creative director with a background in policy, law and politics.
-With a focus on fact-based reporting, strategy and optimistic storytelling, his work is animated by the belief that many seemingly-complex issues are — at their core — human and relatable, affecting the world and all who live here.
+His work is animated by the belief that many seemingly-complex issues are — at their core — human and relatable, affecting the world and all who live here.

-David previously worked for Los Angeles County for six years — the bulk of which was spent as a deputy for former Supervisor Zev Yaroslavsky, where he wrote public interest stories and handled various policy and community issues, including justice and public transportation.
+Prior to joining UCLA, David worked for Los Angeles County for six years — the bulk of which was spent as a deputy for former Supervisor Zev Yaroslavsky, where he wrote public interest stories and handled various policy and community issues, including justice and public transportation.
 His reporting there was republished in numerous print, radio and television news outlets.

 David holds a bachelor’s degree in political science from the University of Pittsburgh and a juris doctorate from University of Southern California Gould School of Law.
-He co-produces the PBS environmental news show Sustaining US, which won multiple Golden Mike awards in its first season.
-He also co-authored multiple award-winning book The Green Bundle: Pairing the Market with the Planet, and is currently writing a children’s book about a squirrel.
+He co-authored the multiple award-winning book The Green Bundle: Pairing the Market with the Planet with UCLA faculty member Magali Delmas, as well as a forthcoming children’s book about a squirrel.